mrrfv/offline-server-auto-restart/README.md

 ### Nice to have

-- BIOS settings configured to turn on the server when power is restored
+- BIOS settings configured to turn on the server when power is restored (not absolutely necessary as Wake-on-LAN is used, but it's a good failsafe)

 ## Usage